Emfir/project_PiTE/README.md

 Digit recognition part has been created using [Keras API](https://keras.io/ "Keras API Documentation") with [Tensorflow](https://www.tensorflow.org/ "Tensorflow page") backend and is realised as a 2D convolutional neural network ( CNN ).

-To train the network example [data set](https://drive.google.com/open?id=19WWg2E-NvJ4v0f1SEvj1SihVsiVyVVbK "Train digits dataset") has been used.
+To train the network example [data set](https://drive.google.com/open?id=19WWg2E-NvJ4v0f1SEvj1SihVsiVyVVbK "Train digits data set") has been used.
 This data set consists of *.csv files that represent 440 different fonts ( for digits only ).
+The above font data was downloaded from [University of California archive](https://archive.ics.uci.edu/ml/datasets/Character+Font+Images) website.

-The example trained network that is attatched in the main repository folder achieved 97.5% of accuracy ( the test set consisted of 10% of the whole data set, and was not used during training, according to the validation rules ) .
+The example trained network that is attached in the main repository folder achieved 97.5% of accuracy ( the test set consisted of 10% of the whole data set, and was not used during training, according to the validation rules ) .

 [Training accuracy plot](https://drive.google.com/open?id=1MhmXfo-NzXbYHimTLJT9273sFdbslIQC)

-Finally the sudoku solver module has been written in C as a CPython Extension module.
+Finally the Sudoku solver module has been written in C as a CPython Extension module.
 The repository folder **solver/** contains precompiled modules for MS Windows working with Python version 3.6 and Linux working with Python versions 3.4, 3.5 and 3.6 .
 Inside the **solver/** directory there are also project source files for the solver module that can be compiled under MS Windows ( using Visual Studio ) and Linux ( with gcc ).
 Mac OS has not been tested, but the solver compilation process could possibly work using the gcc.